 The containerized system shows the power of vertical integration.
 DAMODA builds the drones, writes the control software, designs the charging infrastructure, and develops the deployment hardware.
 Everything optimized for rapid setup and minimal human intervention.

 The next record is already in development.
 The question isn't whether someone will coordinate 20,000 or 30,000 drones.
-The question is what happens when this technology becomes as ubiquitous as current commercial drones—and just as difficult to control.
+The question is when centralized coordination techniques evolve into distributed autonomous swarms that don't need constant communication.